Emblem of the People's Liberation Army: Symbolism

 The red five-pointed star symbolizes the liberation of the Chinese people, and "August 1" refers to the Nanchang uprising that took place on August 1, 1927, which marked the birth of the People's Liberation Army.

+The emblem being used as roundels on PLA combat vehicles.

 Use

 The emblem of the People's Liberation Army of China is commonly used on the PLA's cap badges, armbands, awards, vehicles, ships, aircraft and important buildings.
 It is usually hung in the center of the rostrum during ceremonies, inspections, military oaths and grand gatherings.